Parmesan Crusted Chicken

 • Garlic: Either fresh garlic or garlic powder would be an easy addition to this recipe.

-• Seasoning mixes: Cajun, creole, jerk or other mixes like Italian seasoning add an easy new dimension of flavor.
+• Seasoning mixes: Cajun, creole, jerk, or other mixes like Italian seasoning add an easy new dimension of flavor.

-How to Make Parmesan Crusted Chicken:
+How to Store Parmesan Crusted Chicken

 Pin this recipe now to remember it later